What is COVID-19?

 Events will take place via Facebook on the Fed Connects group. *search ''Fed Connects' on Facebook and request to join*

 BC-Temporary Rental Supplement Program.
-This supplement will provide up to $500 to assist low and moderate income renters who are struggling to pay rent due to COVID-19. *The application process will be available mid April*
+This supplement will provide up to $500 to assist low and moderate income renters who are struggling to pay rent due to COVID-19. *Extended until August 31st*

 Where can I find mental health support?